asvirts/portfolio-website-2/README.md

-# portfolio-website-2
+# portfolioWebsite

-Practice makes perfect
+This is the code for my personal portoflio website.

-<a href="https://asvirts.github.io/portfolio-website-2/">Click here</a> to view the website on GitHub Pages
+You can visit my website at https://virts.dev